ozrabal/angular2-hangman/README.md

 # Hangman

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21 and [updated to version 1.2.0](https://github.com/angular/angular-cli/wiki/stories-1.0-update).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.